JScott/robot_sweatshop/README.md

 - Proper gem distribution
 - CLI job running
+- Set up the Payload Parser as an independent service to streamline data flow
 - Common scrips such as git repo syncing
 - Support multiple workers
 - Better logging for the processes